Yangobears/designgarden/docs/OpenTable/Design reviews for trust.md

-OpenTable, a popular online restaurant reservation platform, has amassed millions of reviews but **has failed to gain diners' trust in their informativeness and authenticity**.
-This project examines the root cause and redesigns the review system to empower diners **make quicker and better dining decisions**.
+OpenTable, a popular online restaurant reservation platform, has accumulated millions of reviews, but despite its unique offering and competitive advantage, it has **failed to establish trust among diners regarding the authenticity and usefulness of these reviews**.
+This project aims to investigate the underlying reasons and redesigns its review system to **empower diners to make informed decisions on where to dine with confidence with the help of its community**.

 <div class="grid cards" markdown>